poshak-kumar/Console-Diary-Application/readme.md

-### Detailed Explanation of this Personal Diary Application in Java Project
+### Detailed Explanation of this Personal Diary Application Project

 This project simulates a simple personal diary, where a user can create, view, edit, delete, and list diary entries stored in text files using Java's file handling mechanisms.
 Let’s walk through the code step-by-step, explaining each part in detail.